 |

-When communication is not the main problem and your need is to support your business processes, you may need stronger projects.
+When communication is not the main problem, and you need to support your business processes, you may need stronger projects.
 In that case, a more organic alternative is required.

 Atlassian is not the only organization with a Project Central in Jira.
-Many companies have either followed their example or just came up with a similar solution themselves, usually without the communication settings – which leaves them with a bare project of projects.
+Many companies have either followed their example or come up with a similar solution themselves, usually without the communication settings, which leaves them with a bare project of projects.

-In fact, it’s very tempting to solve the lack of project data in Jira with issues that stand for projects, and then adding custom fields with project data inside those issues.
+In fact, it’s very tempting to solve the lack of project data in Jira by creating issues that stand for projects and then adding custom fields with project data inside those issues.

-Many companies following this method don’t realize they are missing on a lot of reporting potential that they could gain if their strategy was to make project entities stronger, instead of representing them in a different project.
+Many companies following this method don’t realize they are missing out on a lot of reporting potential they could gain if their strategy was to strengthen project entities instead of representing them in a different project.

-Let’s now look at the second approach for a Project Central, and these limitations will become much more apparent.
+Let’s now examine the second approach for Project Central, and these limitations will become much more apparent.

-The second approach to Project Central also uses Jira Software as a platform and supplements it with Profields to create stronger projects.
+The second approach to Project Central also uses Jira Software as a platform and supplements it with Projectrak to create stronger projects.

 Have a look at this table for a comparison between the two approaches: